 Therefore, when building applications using AMCilk, system administrators can customize the core allocation, cache partitioning and memory bandwidth allocation policy via AMCilk interfaces, without needing to understand the implementation details.
+Additionally, AMCilk exposes the resource allocation interface to external systems enabling the control of the resources used by AMCilk.

 Our evaluation indicates that the overheads of starting a new job, completing a job, reallocating cores, etc., within AMCilk are small, and the core reallocation adds a minimal performance penalty on job executions.
-Moreover, we 95 implemented application scenarios using AMCilk to understand whether AM-Cilk provides performance improvement to their application-specific criteria.
-In particular, we developed four applications by implementing their scheduling algorithms via the AMCilk policy-customization interface.
-The first one [10] has the goal of minimizing the average latency of online parallel jobs, such as

-- those in interactive services.
-We find that the implementation based on AMCilk provides a performance advantage of between 60 to 70% over the previous implementation (which was used in the experiment of [10]), which uses the same scheduling policy the performance improvement is purely due to AMCilk's ability to reallocate cores faster than the previous implementation.
-The sec- - 105 ond one is an elastic real-time application [22] with periodic tasks that must meet deadlines, where some tasks can vary their demand causing other tasks to adjust their deadlines accordingly.
+Moreover, we implemented four application scenarios using AMCilk to understand whether AMCilk provides performance improvement to their application-specific criteria.
+The first one [10] has the goal of minimizing the average latency of online parallel jobs, such as those in interactive services.
+We find that AMCilk provides a performance advantage of between 60 to 70% over the previous implementation, which uses the same scheduling policy - the difference is purely due to AMCilk's ability to reallocate cores faster than the previous implementation.
+The second one is an elastic real-time application [22] with periodic tasks that must meet deadlines, where some tasks can vary their demand causing other tasks to adjust their deadlines accordingly.
 Again, we see that AMCilk provides better responsiveness to the demand change, providing better performance to the application.
-The third application is an application that dynamically adapts - the number of cores according to the parallelism of the applications and requires that we monitor the jobs to adjust the core allocation.
-We see that the

-AMCilk implementation successfully adapts to the changing parallelism providing better performance than the best static allocation.
-The forth application demonstrates the importance of cache and memory bandwidth partitioning in multiprogrammed environments.
-In addition, the final experiment shows the efficiency of the subscription functionality for external schedulers.
+The third application is an application that dynamically adapts the number of cores according to the parallelism of the applications and requires that we monitor the jobs to adjust the core allocation.
+We see that the AMCilk implementation successfully adapts to the changing parallelism providing better performance than the best static allocation.
+The last application demonstrates the importance of cache and memory bandwidth partitioning in multiprogrammed environments.